-Columbia Basin College offers a Bachelors of Applied Science (BAS) degree in Applied Management.
-This degree is designed for those who have earned an Associate of Applied Science (AAS) degree, but lack the broader business-related education needed to move into leadership positions.
-The BAS program is designed specifically for AAS graduates because their applied science credits are generally nontransferable to four-year institutions.
-The program gives AAS holders an opportunity to pursue a bachelor's degree without having to start their college education from scratch, allowing full-time students to complete a baccalaureate degree in approximately two years.
-Anyone with an Applied Science or Associates of Arts and Sciences degree can apply.
+Columbia Basin College offers a Bachelor of Applied Science (BAS) degrees in Applied Management, Cyber Security, and Project Management.
+This degree is designed for those who have earned an Associate in Applied Science (AAS) degree, but lack the broader business-related education needed, project management, or cyber security skills to move into leadership, specialized business, or computer positions.
+The BAS program is designed specifically for AAS graduates because their applied science credits are generally non-transferable to four-year institutions.
+The program gives AAS holders an opportunity to pursue a bachelor's degree without having to start their college education from scratch, allowing full-time students to complete a baccalaureate degree in approximately two more years.
+Anyone with an Applied Science or Associate in Arts and Sciences degree can apply.
 Although not a requirement, it is also recommended that candidates have work experience in their field of expertise before beginning the program.
 Due to limited enrollment, applicants have to complete a formal application and an interview before being accepted into the program.
 For the application and deadlines, visit columbiabasin.edu/BAS.